 The Old English "W" is a traditional Westhill award bestowed on the two individual students who have earned the highest weighted academic grade point average (based on the first three marking periods only) in their respective grade levels for the current school year.
+Students must be enrolled in at least four academic classes at Westhill HIgh School to be considered for this award.
 The Old English "W" is one of Westhill's most honored traditions.